 1920s Evening Dresses Go Bare

-In general, evening gowns separated themselves from formal afternoon dresses by going sleeveless.
+In general, 1920s evening gowns separated themselves from formal afternoon dresses by going sleeveless.
 Bare arms were wrapped in silk shawls, furs, caplets, and the hands of a special gentleman for the night.
-Dresses were designed to be as loose as day dresses but made with the most expensive fabric and trimming a woman could afford.
+Dresses were designed to be as loose as day dresses, but were made with the most expensive fabric and trimming a woman could afford.

 1920s Formal Dress Styles